-Climate-related root causes Impacts Increase in air temperature Decrease in snow cover and increase in snow melt Changes in water supply: → Earlier spring floods → Reduced water during growing season → Increase in runoff variability Decrease in water quality Increase in evaporation particularly in arid areas Increase in agricultural productivity, particularly wheat and cotton (cotton is particularly vulnerbale to temperatures above 30°C^{xvi}) Increase in land degradation Decrease in pasture productivity and livestock productivity, particularly Karakul sheep (thermal stress will also impact on sheep^{xvii}) → A decrease in forage of 20-40% due to increase in temperature and early arrival of spring^{xviii}; Increase in late spring and early autumn frosts^{xix} Biodiversity impacts: → Decrease in forest cover → Change in range of Steppe fauna → Stressed riparian and water ecosystems → Continued impacts on the Aral Sea Changing rainfall patterns Increase in drought frequency Increase in floods and flash floods Resulting in loss of life and property Decrease in water volume in catchments and reservoirs particularly the Amu- Darya basin and the Aral Sea Decrease in agricultural productivity Increase in soil erosion, leading to degraded agricultural and grasslands Extreme events a) Heat waves b) Intense rainfall c) Prolonged droughts a) Increase in heat waves, resulting in: Decrease in water supply and quality Decrease in cotton and livestock productivity Increase in heat strokes b) Increase in intense rainfall events, resulting in: Increase in flooding events

-River bank erosion Damage to infrastructure Soil erosion c) Increase in number of prolonged droughts, resulting in: Decrease in water supply and quality Decrease in grain and livestock productivity
+Climate-related root causes Impacts Increase in air temperature Decrease in snow cover and increase in snow melt Changes in water supply: Earlier spring floods Reduced water during growing season Increase in runoff variability Decrease in water quality Increase in evaporation particularly in arid areas Increase in salinisation of fresh water sources Decrease in garicultural productivity, particularly wheat and cotton (cotton is particularly vulnerbale to temperatures above 30°Cxvi) Increase in pasture productivity and livestock productivity, particularly Karakul sheep (thermal stress will also impact on sheepxvii) A decrease in forage of 20-40% due to increase in temperature and early arrival of springxviii; Increase in late spring and early autumn frostsxix Biodiversity impacts: Changing rainfall patterns Increase in drought frequency Increase in floods and flash floods Resulting in loss of life and property Decrease in water volume in catchments and reservoirs particularly the Amu-Darya basin and the Aral Sea Decrease in agricultural productivity Increase in soil erosion, leading to degraded agricultural and grasslands Extreme events a) Heat waves b) Intense rainfall c) Prolonged droughts a) Increase in heat waves, resulting in: Decrease in water supply and quality Decrease in cotton and livestock productivity Increase in heat strokes b) Increase in intense rainfall events, resulting in: Increase in flooding events River bank erosion Damage to infrastructure Soil erosion c) Increase in number of prolonged droughts, resulting in: Decrease in water supply and quality Decrease in grain and livestock productivity

-The predicted increase in temperature, change in rainfall patterns and increase in extreme weather events are likely to have a severely negative.
+Thepredicted increase in temperature, change in rainfall patterns and increase in extreme weather events are likely to have a severely negative.
 The knock-on effects are numerous and will impact: i) the water supply and water quality ii) agricultural potential and livestock productivityiii) human settlements and iv) ecosystems.

 16. It is expected that runoff will change due to both glacial melting and changes in rainfall pattern.
-Small watercourses and the Amu-DaryaRiver Basin will be particularly vulnerable to a decrease in run-offxx.
+Small watercourses and the Amu-DaryaRiver Basin will be particularly vulnerable to a decrease in run-off xx.
 Although a decrease in run-off is expected in the long-term, in the short-term an increase in run-off variability is expected.
 This increase in variability will likely result in earlier spring floods and a decrease in run-off during the growing seasonxxi; both of which will have significant impacts on agriculture.
 At the same time, an increase in groundwater consumption in some regions is anticipated as a result of climate variability and change, which are expected to lead to secondary salinisation, land degradation and a reduction in crop yield.
 Unfavourable crop yields are expected throughout Uzbekistan and by 2030 there is likely to be a 2-5% reduction in yieldxxii, with the Syr-Darya and Amu-Darya river basins being particularly impacted.
 By 2050, cotton and wheat yields are expected to decrease in the Syr-Darya by 11-13% and 5-7%, respectively, and in the Amu-Darya by 13-23% and 10-14%, respectivelyxxiii.
 As a result of these climate-related reductions in agricultural productivity, it is predicated that there could be a production deficit of 10-15% by 2050.
 Clearly, there is an imperative to shift to more water efficient crops and practices.